PRELIMINARY

 * Integrated Ring Detection,

-* Operates on a Single + 3.3 Volt Power Supply;
+* Low power operation: Just 10 milliamps from a single + 3.3 Volt Power Supply;

 TX-